 Where personal information is shared with clients, hirers, umbrella companies, personal services companies or managed service providers in the circumstances described above, then those organisations will handle your personal information in line with their own privacy policies.

-Please note that where a derogation to the above applies under Article 49 GDPR, you will be informed of this prior to the transfer taking place and will have the opportunity to object to that transfer.
+Please note that where a derogation to the above applies under Article 49 "UK GDPR" and "EU GDPR", you will be informed of this prior to the transfer taking place and will have the opportunity to object to that transfer.

 Harvey Nash is a global company and to effectively provide the best service to our clients we may utilise a business processing outsourcing (BPO) service in Vietnam.
 The BPO service we use is provided by Harvey Nash Vietnam, a subsidiary of the Harvey Nash Group.
 We have ensured that we have an appropriate business relationship, with standard contractual clauses, to safeguard data transfer and ensure the privacy of your data.

 We may send your information between Harvey Nash entities which may exist outside of Europe, to overseas clients or to clients within your country who may in turn transfer your data internationally.

 The data may also be stored on cloud-based storage for parts of our overall business process.

 Please be aware that countries which are outside the UK and European Economic Area may not offer the same level of legal protection for your personal information as under EU/UK law, although any collection, storage and use of your personal data by us (or on our behalf) will continue to be governed by this privacy notice.

 Our website may offer you the opportunity to pass your personal information to us in relation to a particular role or service which is of interest to you.
 This information may be routed through one of our 3rd party suppliers before it is delivered electronically to us.
 All of our 3rd party suppliers have been vetted to ensure that they will meet our own privacy and security standards in the collection and processing of your personal information.